 Economics Half Year - 1/2 Credit Course# 0209 Grade 12 Prerequisite: None This course is designed to be a culminating study focusi the free enterprise system, and finance.
-The fundament demand, and global interdependence will be examined. government will also be studied.
+The fundamenta demand, and global interdependence will be examined. government will also be studied.
 Economics provides a the theoretical with practical, real-life decisions about e unique opportunity for students to combine knowledge of mployment options, consumer choices, and personal nal budget project and an investment project.
-Successful Participation in Government Half Year - 1/2 Credit Course# 0210 Grade 12 Prerequisite: None This course is designed to be a culminating study, focusing on NYS's learning standards on civics, citizenship and government.
+Successful Participation in Government Half Year - 1/2 Credit Course# 0210 Grade 12 Prerequisite: None using on NYS's learning standards on civics, citizenship, and government.
 Participation in Government is a course of study that has students define, analyze, and discuss contemporary issues and policies at the local, state, national, and international levels.
 The course reflects an issue-based approach to public policy, the tools and skills needed for community-based learning experiences, and the content knowledge needed for effective citizenship and community action.
 Students are required to complete a Civic Capstone Project which focuses on community-based learning experiences and a public policy issue research paper.
 Successful completion of this course is a NYS requirement for graduation and may earn students an opportunity to receive the NYS Seal of Civic Readiness distinction on their diploma.
-AP® United States Government & Politics Course# 0208 Full Year - 1 Credit Grade 12 tion of AP U.S. History with an 80 or better average or U.S. History & Government with a 90 or better avera ge.
-This course will focus on a variety of topics, including th Government, the political culture of citizens, political parties, special interest groups and the mass media.
+AP® United States Government & Politics Course# 0208 Full Year - 1 Credit Grade 12 tion of AP U.S. History with an 80 or better average or U.S. History & Government with a 90 or better avera This course will focus on a variety of topics, including the Government, the political culture of citizens, political parties, special interest groups and the mass media.
 The institutions of government, public policy, and citizens' rights will also be studied.
 The course demands upon students are equivalent to an introductory political science course at the college level.
 Students are expected to take the AP U.S. Government & Politics Exam administered in May.
 The AP Exam cost is \$96.
 The Free/Reduced lunch cost is \$53.
 These costs are subject to change as per federal and state guidelines.
-Students annalled in AD Covernment & Delitics are also required to take AD Macroeconomics (full year) or Students enrolled in AP Government & Politics are also required to take AP Macroeconomics (full year) or Economics (1/2 year) in order to fulfill NYS graduation requirements.
+Students enrolled in AP Covernment & Politics are also required to take AP Macroeconomics (full year) or Students enrolled in AP Government & Politics are also required to take AP Macroeconomics (full year) or Economics (1/2 year) in order to fulfill NYS graduation requirements.
 AP® Macroeconomics Course# 0214 Full Year - 1 Credit Grade 12 Prerequisite: Teacher recommendation and completion of AP U.S. History with an 80 or better average or U.S. History & Government with a 90 or better average.
-Please Note: This course requires mathematical and algebraic problem solving skills.
-Please Note: This course requires mathematical and algebraic problem solving skills.
-This course gives students a thorough understanding of the principles of economics that apply to decisions made by both consumers and producers within the economic system.
-Emphasis is placed on the nature and function of product markets and the role of the government in overseeing the economy.
-Students will also become familiar with measures of economic growth and international economics, including the impact of scarcity on the interdependence of nations.
-The course demands upon students are equivalent to an introductory economics course at the college level.
-Students are expected to take the AP Macroeconomics Exam administered in May.
-The AP Exam cost is \$96.
-The Free/Reduced lunch cost is \$53.
-These costs are subject to change as per federal and state guidelines.
+Please Note: This course requires mathematical and algebraic problem solving skills. conomics, including the impact of scarcity on the students are equivalent to an introductory economics e the AP Macroeconomics Exam administered in May.
 Students enrolled in AP Macroeconomics are also required to take AP US Government & Politics (full year) or Participation in Covernment (1/2 year) in order to fulfill NVS graduation requirements